dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

     Sam,no

 Note that this has not changed the original table in any way.
 It just printed its results and quit.
-If you want to save the new table for later, you have redirect the output into a new file using the `>` operator:
+If you want to save the new table for later, you have to redirect the output into a new file using the `>` operator:

     $ csvcut -c "Name,Has Been Naughty" people.csv >slimmer-table.csv